Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Introduction

 \section{Introduction}

-The thermalization of a classical many-body system is dictated by the second law of thermodynamics and is also deeply related to chaos and ergodicity.
+The thermalization of a classical many-body system is governed by the second law of thermodynamics and is also closely linked to chaos and ergodicity.
 For quantum systems, a long-evolved open subsystem interacting with the environment displays similar thermalization behaviors, which can also be understood as the spreading of entanglement across the boundary between the subsystem and the environment.
-On the other hand, the isolated quantum system evolves unitarily, and it seems unable to thermalize.
+On the other hand, the isolated quantum system evolves unitarily and appears unable to thermalize.
 Among them, the energy eigenstate is stationary and should not be able to thermalize.
-Inspired by von Neuman's idea of trying to generalize the ergodicity theorem to quantum mechanics \cite{von2010proof}, the so-called eigenstate thermalization hypothesis (ETH) was proposed \cite{Deutsch:1991msp, Srednicki:1994mfb, Srednicki:1995pt}, which states that the expectation value of any local observable with respect to an energy eigenstate of medium energy is approximately by the microcanonical ensemble average.
-Since then, thermalization of isolated quantum systems has been intensively studied in the past decades; see \cite{, rigol2008thermalization, DAlessio:2015qtq, Gogolin:2015gts, Mori:2017qhg, deutsch2018eigenstate} and the references therein.
+Inspired by von Neuman's idea of trying to generalize the ergodicity theorem to quantum mechanics \cite{von2010proof}, the so-called eigenstate thermalization hypothesis (ETH) was proposed \cite{Deutsch:1991msp, Srednicki:1994mfb, Srednicki:1995pt, Srednicki_1999}, which states that, even in isolated quantum system, the expectation value of a local observable in a single energy eigenstate is well approxemated by the microcanonical ensemble average with finite energy density, up to corrections that vanish in the thermodynamic limit.
+Since then, the thermalization of isolated quantum systems has been intensively studied over the past few decades; see \cite{rigol2008thermalization, DAlessio:2015qtq, Gogolin:2015gts, Mori:2017qhg, deutsch2018eigenstate} and the references therein.
 Surprisingly, ETH seems quite general.
 The ETH implies that the reduced state in a small region of an energy eigenstate can be approximated by the (reduced) state of some thermal ensemble state, such as the (micro-)canonical ensemble.
-This can be seen as the subsystem version of ETH \cite{Dymarsky:2016ntg, Lashkari:2016vgj, He:2017vyf}, i.e., by treating a local region as a subsystem of the whole system.
+This can be viewed as the subsystem version of ETH \cite{Dymarsky:2016ntg, Lashkari:2016vgj, He:2017vyf}, i.e., by treating a local region as a subsystem of the entire system.
 The validity of (subsystem) ETH implies that an energy eigenstate locally looks like thermal.